Quakers in the American Revolution: Impact on Quakers during the war

-Due to fading relationships with the Quakers, in 1777, Pennsylvania government decided to exile 20 Quaker men from Philadelphia and were forced to travel to Virginia.
+Due to fading relationships with the Quakers, in 1777, Pennsylvania government decided to exile 20 Quaker men from Philadelphia, and they were forced to travel to Virginia.
 There were multiple reasons for this.
-For starters, many Pennsylvania politicians believed that their zero tolerance for violence meant they did not want to fight for their freedom from the British Crown.
+Many Pennsylvania politicians believed that their zero tolerance for violence meant they did not want to fight for their freedom from the British Crown.
 While exiling them from Philadelphia can be seen as a harsh punishment, this was a rather tame ruling as one year later, in 1778, Abraham Carlisle and John Roberts were charged with treason as they were found aiding the British army.
 Carlisle was charged with holding a commission in the king's army and giving intelligence to the British.
 Roberts was charged with acting as a guide for the British, encouraging others to enlist in the British cause, and conveying intelligence to the enemy.
 This was mainly seen as politically motivated as many came to the defense of both men.
 However, Pennsylvania wanted those, mainly the Quakers, who were strongly suspected of aiding the British to understand the penalty for committing treason.
 This had become an ongoing moral issue for many of Pennsylvania's citizens as They had to differentiate between those individuals who truly embraced the principles of the Revolution out of a firm commitment to the common good, and those who came to them suddenly and only out of a desire to promote their own interests.

 Occasionally, suspicious non-Quakers also accused Friends of being British sympathizers or spies.
 In August 1777 American General John Sullivan supposedly discovered a letter from the (fictitious) Quaker Yearly Meeting at Spanktown, New Jersey (modern-day Rahway), that contained movements and information on American military forces.
 Sullivan subsequently wrote to John Hancock, president of the Continental Congress, and accused the Quakers of being loyalists and traitors.
 These "Spanktown Papers" Sullivan 'discovered' were clear forgeries, but nonetheless turned many against the Friends.
 Sullivan's forgeries convinced a committee of the Continental Congress composed of John Adams, Richard Henry Lee, and William Duer to exile twenty leading Philadelphia Quakers to Staunton, Virginia, for more than seven months.